 4. The Phoenix

 Ah yes, the phoenix.
 It was a while before I got my next tattoo, but I was ready.
 After two trips to Peru, and a massive depression arising due to the fact that all that mattered between trips was saving for the next one, it was decided: I would leave forever.
 I had no idea how I was going to do it, and no funds to support me (try $6,000 in credit card debt and not a penny in the positive instead).
 But I knew my transformation had to begin.
-It was time for the next of my travel tattoos, in a way.

 The outline was done in Campbell River, and was indeed my fourth tattoo.
 It was, however, not shaded in until a couple years later in Mexico City.
 The transformation was complete.

 5 and 6.
 North and South… my version of a compass